senchalabs/docs-i18n/guides/floating_components/README.md

         centered: true
     });

-When using {@link Ext.Component#centered centered}, the width and height of the component is automatically set depending on the size of the content.
-However, if the content of the component is dynamic, like a scroller panel, the width and height must be set manually.
+When using {@link Ext.Component#centered centered}, the width and the height of the component are automatically set depending on the size of the content.
+However, if the content of the component is dynamic, such as for example a scroller panel, the width and height must be set manually.

     @example miniphone
     Ext.Viewport.add({